bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 ***

-Combinatorics afforded us a path via which we could navigate an initially overwhelming space of possibilities.
-And not only that, it has also allowed us to walk a path which visited an Australian literary classic, confusing dice games from Early modern Britain, attempts to explain the bewildering complexities of DNA, and some really banging Beethoven.
+Here combinatorics provided us a path through an overwhelming space of possibilities.
+Not only that, along the way we've been able to visit an Australian literary classic, confusing dice games from Early modern Britain, attempts to explain the bewildering complexities of DNA, and some really banging Beethoven.
+I hope you've enjoyed walking it as much as I've enjoyed trying to find it.

 <script type="module" src="/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/javascript/string-quartet-voicings.js"></script>